 Who gets a request for more information

-If you have a tax agent, you or your tax agent (if they get your mail) will receive an Income tax assessment - more information required notice if you have:
+You'll get an Income tax assessment - request for more information if you have:

 - other income to tell us about